SwissDataScienceCenter/renku/docs/docs/20-admins/30-operation/90-remote-sessions.md

 ### Troubleshooting

-If the sessions fails to start because the SLURM account is incorrect, you can specify it as an environment variable in the session launcher.
+If the session fails to start because the SLURM account is incorrect, you can specify it as an environment variable in the session launcher.

-Open the session launcher's offcanvas, then scroll down to the "Environment Variables" section and add the following:
+Open the session launcher's off-canvas, then scroll down to the "Environment Variables" section and add the following:
 * `SLURM_ACCOUNT`: `<your CSCS group>`